alfuananzo/pingsweep.py/README.md

 # pysweep
-A lightweight python ICMP scan implementation
+This python script allows you to ICMP scan / ping sweep subnets.
+Simply run the script and fill in the subnet ID en netmask or CIDR